Top Conference Seeds Advance to the Discovery Series; Next Two Meet in a One-Game Wild Card Playoff

 The Lewis & Clark Baseball League, or LCBL, is a collegiate summer baseball league based in St. Louis, Missouri.
 Teams are assembled with top college talent; nearly half the league coming from states beyond Missouri and Illinois.
 Dormitory housing is available for the out-of-town players.
 Founded by Nicholas R. A. Mahrt in 2013, this upstart amateur baseball season runs from June through early August in the St. Louis metropolitan area.
 It is a non-profit organization and the founding member of the Leagues of Extraordinary Gentlemen — a nationwide collection of baseball leagues that put the emphasis on student-athlete's summer work/study opportunities.
 Players are not paid, as to maintain their college eligibility and amateur status; their ages range from 18-23.

 Players choose to exclusively compete during the week or on the weekends; breaking the teams into two even conferences, the Lewis and the Clark.
 Teams are scheduled to play 37 games over a nine-week season, culminating in an early-August playoff.
 The playoffs consist of a best-of-three Discovery Cup Series, matching the two division winners in the Lewis Conference and the two in the Clark Conference.
-After the best of the weekdend and weekday are crowned, these conference champions meet in a one-game, winner-take-all title game at Busch Stadium.
+After the best of the weekdend and weekday are crowned, these conference champions meet in a one-game, winner-take-all title game.
 The current league champions, the winners of the 2013 Corps of Discovery Cup, are the Explorers.

 Miller Orthopedics serves as the platinum sponsor for the Lewis & Clark Baseball League.
 As a former pupil of world-renowned surgeon Dr. James Andrews, Dr. Mark Miller provides sports medicine support to the finest athletes in the region.
 Should the need arise, LCBL players will experience the same level of medical expertise as members of the St. Louis Rams and St. Louis Cardinals.